Stuyk/discord-oAuth-guide/README.md

 Let's talk about some of those and their inherit advantages and disadvantages.

+## Scoring

+- Safety means there's no inherit flaws about using this format
+- Reliability means how reliable it will be for users using this format
+- Difficult means how hard it is to implement

+10 is best.

 ## Regular oAuth2

 1. User visits a URL like this: